drandreaskrueger/video-lecture-notes/Tutorial-on-HE_SHalevi_UCSB_20110816.md

 TOC of the video https://www.youtube.com/watch?v=jIWOR2bGC7c
 of this event http://www.iacr.org/conferences/crypto2011/program.shtml
-with the slides available at https://shaih.github.io/presentations.html (video has low quality, so do get the 2011 PDF slides while listening).
+with the slides available at https://shaih.github.io/presentations.html (video has low quality, so better watch the 2011 slides PDF while listening).

 ### TOC part 1
-N.B.: Have not fully understood it, and discovered slides only near the end.
-So this might have actual errors in it, please correct.
-And extend anyways, and make more explicit.
+N.B.: Have only partly understood it, and discovered the slides only near the end.
+So this might have actual errors in it, please correct - thanks.

 00:00 high-level view
 01:18 example